wombleton/gitlaw-nz/acts/D/Driftnet Prohibition Act 1991.md

 *   (1) Any offence against this Act that is committed within New Zealand fisheries waters, or within the Convention Area by a New Zealand citizen or by use of a New Zealand vessel, shall be deemed to have been committed in New Zealand.

-    (2) Every offence against this Act shall be punishable on summary conviction.
+    (2) \[Repealed\]

-    (3) Notwithstanding [section 14][51] of the Summary Proceedings Act 1957, any information in respect of any offence against this Act may be laid at any time within 2 years after the time when the matter of the information arose.
+    (3) Despite anything to the contrary in [section 25][53] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 2 years after the date on which the offence was committed.

+    Section 26(2): repealed, on 1 July 2013, by [section 413][48] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 26(3): replaced, on 1 July 2013, by [section 413][48] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 27 Strict liability